ananfito/ananfito/README.md

 ### 💻 Featured Projects

+- **[Personal Dashboard](https://github.com/ananfito/dashboard-clone)** — A Chrome extension that acts as a personal dashboard pulling info from REST APIs built with HTML, CSS, and JavaScript.

-- **[Restaurant Ordering App](https://github.com/ananfito/restaurant-ordering-app)** - A restaurant ordering app created with HTML, CSS, and JavaScript.
-The app has the ability add/remove items and accept payment methods.
+- **[Interactive Rating Component](https://github.com/ananfito/interactive-rating-component)** - A rating component built with HTML, CSS, JavaScript, and React.
+The user submits a rating and receives a thank you response with their selected rating.

 - **[MathemaQuizzo](https://github.com/ananfito/mathemaquizzo)** - A mathematical quiz game built using HTML, CSS, and JavaScript.
 Features include the ability to check for correct response, receive hints, and gain/lose points.

-- **[Learning Journal (Blog)](https://github.com/ananfito/learning-journal)** - A learning journal (or blog) built using HTML, CSS, and JavaScript with a mobile-first approach.
-The site makes use of JavaScript to render page content and display new content.

 *You can find more of my projects on [my portfolio](https://ananfit.github.io/) and in my GitHub repositories.*